jeremyButtler/acnt/README.md

   do `acnt -file account.tsv -print -par savings`
 - To print all saving funds accross all parent accounts do `acnt -file account.tsv -print -child savings`
+- To print a summary of all saving funds accross all parent accounts do `acnt -file account.tsv -print sum -child savings`
 - To acutally save an account you will need to do `acnt -file account.tsv -add -amount 100 -par savings -child savings -out account.tsv`
   - notice, we are saving to the same account we are